fckt/parity-hash/README.md

-A shareable coolection of commonly used fixed-sized byte arrays.
+A shareable collection of commonly used fixed-sized byte arrays.